When aging, elderly persons can accumulate various social, physical, psychological and cognitive impairments.

 These deficiencies (or functional limitations) often result in disabilities affecting daily activities.
 Essential signs are difficulties to walk, to see, to eat, to communicate (hearing and talking), or even memory and orientation disorders.
 These activity restrictions may lead to disadvantages, that is to say, difficulties in maintaining social roles: taking care of oneself, taking part in activities or family events, involving oneself in the social life, etc.

-The concept of aging well is fundamental to increasing length and quality of life.
+The concept of aging well is fundamental to increasing the length and quality of life.
 Aging well promotes personal behaviors that limit functional declines, especially those caused by chronic conditions, to help older adults maintain their independence and health.
 Aging well emphasizes the idea that people can maintain satisfying and healthy lives as they age by exercising the choices that optimize healthy, active, and secure lives.
 Aging well is a dynamic, interactive process that creates long-term, positive change by involving individuals in the physical, social, economic, historical, and cultural contexts of their environments.

 A critical domain of aging well is cognitive functioning, especially the cognitive effectiveness necessary to maintain the daily activities associated with overall health.